Buying Your 1st House: Watch Your Step(s)

 Third, understand what makes for good stairs, steps and transitions of floor level.

 To provide safe access for either a wheelchair or an elder with a walker — and to comply with the ADA — floor and sidewalk ramps should be sloped no more than 1 unit in 12, or no more than 5 degrees.
-(See illustration.)
+(See illustration below.)

-The most comfortable exterior stairs for most people have treads about 12” deep and risers about 6” high, and thus have a cumulative ‘slope’ of about 26.5 degrees.
-The ideal exterior stair also has a riser with a slight ‘nosing’, or a riser that recedes slightly at its base, to better accommodate placement of the foot while ascending or descending.
-(See illustration.)
+The most comfortable exterior stairs for most people have treads — the flat portion you strep on — about 12” deep and risers — the vertical or slightly tilted portion connecting treads — about 6” high, and thus have a cumulative ‘slope’ of about 26.5 degrees.
+(See illustration below.)
+The ideal exterior stair should also have a riser with a slightly protruding ‘nosing’ or forward lip, or a riser that recedes slightly at its bottom, to better accommodate placement of a person's foot while ascending or descending.

 Some residential codes may allow, and some older homes may contain, stairs that are steep and, in fact, hazardous.
 Such stairs may have treads as shallow as about 9”, and risers as high as 8.5”, giving them a cumulative ‘slope’ of over 43 degrees.
 These stairs will feel quite steep to the average person, and will afford little room or leeway in the placement of one’s feet while ascending or descending, increasing the likelihood of a slip or fall.
-(See illustration.)
+They will also typically result in more severe injury if one does stumble or slip.
+In the case of such extreme or steep stairs, it may be prudent to consider reconstructing them, if possible, or remodeling them, to more closely match ideal dimensions.
+(See the illustration below.)

-The optimal mounting height for handrails for all stairs is from 34” to 38” vertically above the leading edge of treads or nosings.
+The optimal mounting height for handrails for all stairs is from 34” to 38” vertically above the leading edges of the treads or nosings.

-Fourth, it is also helpful to understand some common-sense considerations regarding walks, ramps, stairs and steps:
+It is also helpful to understand some common-sense considerations regarding safety on walks, ramps, stairs and steps:

 - Walking surfaces are best when they are non-slippery, but provide sufficient traction for shoes, stockings and feet to ‘grip’.